mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 $$y_t = c + \sum_{n=1}^{p} \alpha_ny_{t-n} + \epsilon_t$$

-The above equation simply says "our current value equals our constant, plus every lag $y_{t-n}$ multiplied by its coefficient $\alpha_n$, plus $\epsilon_t$."
+The above equation simply says "our current value $y_t$ equals our constant $c$, plus every lag $y_{t-n}$ multiplied by its coefficient $\alpha_n$, plus $\epsilon_t$."
 We can use the same equation regardless of whether $p$ is 1 or 100... though if your model has 100 lags, you might want to look into including the next term we'll describe: the moving average.

 ## MA: Moving average
 The second major component of an ARIMA model is the **moving average** component.
 This component is _not_ a rolling average, but rather _the lags in the white noise_.